Optical Design of the EXperiment for Cryogenic Large-Aperture Intensity Mapping (EXCLAIM): Modeled Performance and Tolerancing

-\section{DIFFRACTION ANALYSIS}
+Another possible source of wavefront error induced upon cooling is distortion of the mirror surface by the force of the flexure mounts for the mirrors as they deflect upon cooling.
+The stiffness of the flexure mounts was tuned to balance reduction of this distortion with the need to keep the overall structure stiff enough to properly constrain the mirrors.
+Finite-element analysis using Solidworks\footnote{Dassault Syst\`emes, https://www.solidworks.com, V\'elizy-Villacoublay, France} shows less than $\pm 5$~\textmu m distortion from this effect.
+Simulations were also carried out to evaluate the effect of gravitational distortion on the mirrors.
+This effect is most significant for the primary mirror, for which it is estimated to cause $\pm 15$~\textmu m.

+\subsection{Diffraction Analysis}

-Due to the stringent requirements on warm beam spill for EXCLAIM, a diffractive analysis of the optics is being carried out to complement the ray-tracing results presented above.
-The primary goal of the diffraction analysis is to ensure that the spill on the primary is less than -40dB, thereby minimizing loading from warm sources on the instrument.
-The diffraction analysis is performed in two steps: (i) on-axis quasi-optics simulation via POPPY\footnote{This research made use of POPPY, an open-source optical propagation Python package originally developed for the James Webb Space Telescope project~\cite{perrin2012simulating}.}, and (ii) off-axis physical optics simulation via CST.
+Due to the stringent requirements on warm beam spill for EXCLAIM, a diffractive analysis of the optics was carried out to complement the ray-tracing results presented above.
+The primary goal of the diffraction analysis is to ensure that the spill on the primary is less than -40~dB, thereby minimizing loading from warm sources on the instrument.
+The diffraction analysis is performed in two steps: (i) on-axis quasi-optics simulation via POPPY\footnote{This research made use of POPPY, an open-source optical propagation Python package originally developed for the James Webb Space Telescope project~\cite{perrin2012simulating}.}, and (ii) off-axis simulation via the Zemax physical optics module.
 The former is computationally inexpensive and allows us to simulate the full baffling assembly, though it does not include off-axis effects from the mirrors.
-The CST simulation offers a complementary approach -- it allows us to accurately simulate the off-axis mirrors though it is computationally expensive and difficult to account for baffles and the lens.
-At the time of this writing, we have achieved satisfactory results for the POPPY simulation, while the CST simulation work is on-going.
+The Zemax physical optics model offers a complementary approach, allowing accurate modeling of the effects of the off-axis mirror, but not detailed simulation of the effects of the baffles.